-It might be best to find a children’s doctor and begin there.
-Or you could ask your primary care doctor or psychologist for a referral.
+It might be best to ask your primary care doctor or psychologist for a referral.
 If your area has an autism center, that would be an excellent place to start.

 You may also want to look into self-assessment tests for adults.
 These tools aren’t well-established, and cannot by themselves give you a diagnosis, but they can be a good place to start and something to discuss with your doctor.

 Getting a Diagnosis

 One reason an adult ASD diagnosis can be tricky is that you’ve probably become very good at managing -- or even hiding -- your symptoms.
 When you visit the doctor or autism specialist, expect them to observe your behavior and ask a lot of questions.
 He might use a children’s checklist because many of the symptoms are the same, like repetitive behavior, obsession with daily routine, and difficulty with social interaction.

 It can also be hard to get information about your childhood and development.
 Parents answer the questions when a child is being diagnosed, but that can’t always happen when you’re an adult.
 If parents or any older relatives are willing and able, the doctor will probably want to talk to them.